CrashAndSideburns/kombi/README.md

 # kombi
-kombi is an untyped lambda calculus written in Rust, for some goddamn reason.
+kombi is an untyped lambda calculus written in Rust, for some reason.

 ## Installation
 Don't.